Turkish Erdogan takes first step in 'crazy' canal project | ExBulletin

 Turkish Erdogan takes first step in ‘crazy’ canal project

+Turkish President Recep Tayyip Erdogan has taken the first step in building a maritime canal bypassing Istanbul which the government says will facilitate maritime traffic in the Bosporus Strait

-ISTANBUL Turkish President Recep Tayyip Erdogan on Saturday made the first step in the construction of a maritime canal bypassing Istanbul which, according to the government, will facilitate maritime traffic in the Bosphorus Strait.
+ISTANBUL – Turkish President Recep Tayyip Erdogan on Saturday made the first step in the construction of a maritime canal bypassing Istanbul which the government says will facilitate maritime traffic in the Bosphorus Strait.

 Today we are opening a new page in Turkey’s development history, Erdogan said at a bridge dedication ceremony in Sazlidere, west of Istanbul.